 Support for the farmer extends beyond the initial acquisition of the land.
 Our leases and mortgages consider the hardship of the organic transition.
-For example, Iroquois Valley mortgages are usually interest only for up to the first five years in order to lower the overall payment for farmers during the transition period.
+For example, Iroquois Valley mortgages are usually interest-only for up to the first five years in order to lower the overall payment for farmers during the organic transition period.
 Similarly, our leases typically start with a base rent and add a variable component after the revenue of the farm surpasses a certain threshold (usually passed only post-transition, once crops receive the organic price premium at market).

-The land access the Company provides is long-term.
-Leases move to an evergreen term after the first several years and the Company will hold the property indefinitely if the farmer is performing and the land is certified organic.
-In many cases, farmers that are leasing from Iroquois Valley have the opportunity to purchase the land after a vesting period of 7 years.
+The land access the Company provides to farmers is long-term.
+After the first several years, leases move to an evergreen model where lease terms automatically renew unless otherwise cancelled.
+Generally, the Company expects to hold the property indefinitely if the farmer is performing and the land is certified organic.
+However, farmers that are leasing from Iroquois Valley have the opportunity to offer to purchase the land themselves after a vesting period, typically seven years.